-The U.K. is the third largest economy in Europe; a leading trade and financial center with robust transport connections and the second largest port industry in the continent, offering numerous growth opportunities.
-As a major gateway for many companies doing business there and in Europe, the U.K. has significant influence over global trade affairs and should be understood as part of the wider economic picture.
+The UK is the third largest economy in Europe; a leading trade and financial centre with robust transport connections and the second largest port industry in the continent, offering numerous growth opportunities.
+As a major gateway for many companies doing business there and in Europe, the UK has significant influence over global trade affairs and should be understood as part of the wider economic picture.

 When planning how to grow your business abroad, it’s important to consider the current climate of the market you’re planning to enter.

-The U.K. offers a robust transport infrastructure, including the second largest port industry in Europe, the largest air transport system in Europe and a strong rail network.2 Listed by Forbes as the fifth best country for business, the UK is a leading trade and financial center, and is the third largest economy in Europe, behind Germany and France.
+The UK offers a robust transport infrastructure, including the second largest port industry in Europe, the largest air transport system in Europe and a strong rail network.2 Listed by Forbes as the fifth best country for business, the UK is a leading trade and financial centre, and is the third largest economy in Europe, behind Germany and France.